wp-plugins/bizifyme/readme.txt

 5. Share revenue with your friends by percentages!
 6. Pay out your earnings to any bank account worldwide!
 7. Upload images and video clips directly from your iOS or Android device!
+8. Automatically import products from your Bizify.me account to your WordPress blog.

 == Changelog ==

+= 1.4 =
+* Automatically import products from your Bizify.me account to your WordPress blog.
+* Tested with WordPress version 3.0 to version 3.7.1

 = 1.3 =
 * Redesign of user interface